 Little touches like these Bath Hook – Hearth & Hand™ with Magnolia from Target are small but go a long way.
-They are perfect for hanging your bathrobe or towel to dry.
+They’re perfect for hanging your bathrobe or towel to dry.
 They are super cute too!

 9. Splurge On One Thing

-Even though you are on a budget you should still pick one splurge item.
-For this project, this medicine cabinet from Pottery Barn was the perfect piece.
+Even on a budget, you should pick one item to splurge on.
+For this project, the medicine cabinet from Pottery Barn was the perfect piece.

 Since this is a small bathroom remodel there isn’t a ton of storage.
-To add a place to store toiletries and medicine this cabinet is awesome.
-It’s recessed so it does not stick out.
+This medicine cabinet mirror was added as a storage solution for toiletries, prescriptions, and small items.
+It’s recessed so it doesn’t stick out which is fabulous!

 Hanging a regular mirror does not require to same prep as the medicine cabinet.
 The recommended height for either is 60-62″ from the center to the floor which is typically eye level.

 Adding this piece elevated the design because of its size and quality.
 There were other options but many were smaller which would not have the same impact as the 21×34″ Vintage Rounded Rectangular Recessed Medicine Cabinet.

 I hope these design tips and tricks inspire you to get creative with your bathroom remodel!